huggingface/hub-docs/docs/hub/model-card-annotated.md

 * **License:** `license`

-_Name, and link to, the license being used._
+_Name and link to the license being used._